 Reasons Why You Should Tell Your Story

 These are reasons why you should tell your story.
 It varies and can be diverse.
 In some cases you may want to blow the whistle on a church or ministry that is corrupt, engaged in illegal activity or has serious problems.
 Maybe you want to talk about a negative experience in an organization and let other people know so they can be spared of the pain.
 Other reasons include being able to get something off your chest and share.
-People who do that realize that it is not them but the organization instead.
+People who do that realize that it is not them but the organization instead that has issues.
 I do believe and I am willing to discuss this with you but if you have knowledge of a corrupt church that is hurting people then I think you also have a moral imperative to go public (even anonymously).
 Another benefit that also happens is that people sometimes can get connected through blogs.
 Former church members can be re-united.
 So for example former members of a church can get together and share experiences and that can be helpful for them.
 On the flip side you may also be involved in a church or organization that did something amazing.
 And you tire of all he negative stories and want people to know a positive aspect.
 That is important also and I will touch on that below.